 There a boy fascinated with fishing could walk to the Nissequogue’s rock-strewn sandy edge where a half mile wide river flowed through green forest to reach the blue water Sound.
 At full ebb tide, a wonderland of sea life eposed itself for a boy’s discovery.

-As one approached Fiddler-Crabs scurried across still wet and pebbly beach-sand sawing their outsized pincer claws as they raced to their excavations to disappear into their neat round holes with its associated sand pile.
-Farther out where sand gave way to an exposed river bed of pebbles and cobbles, one could turn over half-buried barnacle-encrusted glacially rounded rocks, coated in green sea laver, or crinkly-brown-bladder wrack.
-Underneath, diverse “zoophyla” life wriggled and crawled when exposed to air and light.
+neat pile of excavated sand.
+Farther out where the sand gave way to an exposed river bed of green coated pebbles and cobbles, one could turn over half-buried barnacle-encrusted glacially rounded rocks, coated in green sea laver, or crinkly-brown-bladder wrack.
+Underneath, diverse “zoo phyla”of marine life wriggled and crawled when exposed to air and light.

-With the bait pail emitting scratchy sounds of fiddlers attempting escape, a boy could walk only a few paces up stream to a bend in the River.
-There, sand deposited by river tidal currents is piled up around fallen timbers of an ancient dock .
-The old wood, streaked with rust from ancient wrought iron spikes, was blackened with time and sea- smoothed, its grainy knotty wood lay partly entombed in sand and pebble.
+With the bait pail emitting scratchy sounds of fiddlers attempting escape, a boy could walk only a few paces up stream to a bend in the river.
+There, sand deposited by river tidal currents piled up around fallen timbers of an ancient dock .
+The old wood, streaked with rust from old wrought iron spikes, was blackened with time and sea- smoothed by waves and current.
+The grainy knotty wood lay tilted, its landward end partly entombed in sand and pebble while its emergent timbers extended upward on a slope above the high tide line, as if to point to the far wooded shore.

-Emerging from the bed of sand the timbers extended upward on a slope as if to point to the far wooded shore.
 One wide timber extended a good ten feet out over the water into the river’s deeper channel bed.
 A young boy could clamber over its slippery surface, to sit, with wet breeches, and cast a hand-line into—for him— “fishy looking” river water.

-The end of the twisted linen fish line was tied to a rusted spike, and then carefully laid out in coil-on-top-of-coil on the water smoothed black oak timber.
-Taking the baited line in hand and with a swing of an a boy’s arm and a flick of his sun tanned wrist the 2oz weight with its following line sailed gracefully out over the water to curve then splash down carrying the white lumps of baited hooks to sink through clear blue and green and disappear below the surface.
-Where unknown finny creatures—or so the boy thought— were sure to be.
-But at the surface—all that was visible now—was tiny patch of foam drifting down current where the taut line at the surface which created a wavy “v” ripple in the blue-green flood.
+The end of the linen fish line was finally tied to a rusted spike, and then carefully laid out in coil-on-top-of-coil on the water smoothed black oak timber.
+Taking the baited line in hand and with a swing of an a boy’s arm and a flick of his sun tanned wrist the 2oz weight sailed into the air.
+The uncoiling line rose smoothly to sail gracefully out over the water, curve down then splash the surface.
+The flailing white lumps of two baited hooks were the last to be seen then they sank through clear blue and green to disappear below the surface.

 Was there a Black Sea Bass, a winter Flounder, or a Scup near-by?
 The fascination of fishing is that no one knows.
-The only information available to the fisherman (person) is unseen and comes only by way of tiny vibrations, minor tugs and bumps which must be interpreted by the feel in the hand.
+The only information available to the fisherman (prrson?) is unseen and comes only by way of tiny vibrations, minor tugs and bumps which must be interpreted by the feel in the hand.

-Is that tug, the lead weight rolling down current, or a marauding Blue Claw or Calico crab?
+Is that little tug, the moving lead weight rolling down current, or a marauding Blue Claw or Calico crab?
 Will the lead hold the baits in place, just above the bottom?
 Or will the current drag it off in an upstream arc, into shallows?
 Will the baits hang on?

 The boys knees pressed into the wood, and the the rising tide rose higher along the old sloping timbers.
 A Horse Fly landed on the boy’s arm attracted by bait scents and dampness— and began to bite.
 It elicited a sharp slap with the free hand..that missed the fly but rattled the hand.

-Was that a little tug?
+Was that a little tug a bite?

 Then there was another..a little more distinct.
 Something was nibbling…mouthing the bait!